geisa/specification/source/app-isolation.rst

 System Control
 ^^^^^^^^^^^^^^

-The system (the container) shall control every aspect of an GEIA app, including:
+The EE (LEE or VEE) shall control every aspect of an GESIA app, including:

 - CPU (how much CPU allowed)
 - Memory (how much RAM memory allowed)
-- Persistent Storage (how mush Flash storae allowed)
+- Persistent Storage (how mush Flash storage allowed)
 - Non-Persistent Storage (how much tmpfs allowed)
 - Networking (what networking interfaces and ports allowed)